jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * Select some random number of indices at random
 * Exchange the elements at those indices
 * Often implemented by giving each index a 50/50 chance to be selected for crossover

+* This crossover is relatively *destructive*
+* Not particularly effective on chromosomes where element adjacency is important

 .. figure:: uniform_crossover.png
     :width: 450 px